cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-nas.md

 | SMB Server   | Samba        | <span style="color:var(--prompt-danger-icon-color);">✗</span> | <span style="color:var(--prompt-danger-icon-color);">✗</span> |
 | Quota Man    | quota        | <span style="color:var(--prompt-danger-icon-color);">✗</span> | <span style="color:var(--prompt-danger-icon-color);">✗</span> |

-<sup><em>**Content from this table is from [OMV][omvPrerequisites]</em></sup>

-Having gathered information on hardware and software requirements we need to take inventory of what we have and then observe reality and risk:

-* we have 2 SSD's covering `DRIVE` hardware requirements.
-* We have an 8GB Pi5 coverign the other hardware requirements.
+We seem to have all the hardware requirements covered from our list of parts.
+The table above highlights 2 possible software conflicts to be aware of:

 * **dropbear** via DietPi seems to conflict with `SSH Server` requirements for OMV.
 * **ifupdown** also potentially clashes with `Network Man` services in OMV.

-After consulting the forums there does not seem to be any problems with _ifupdown_.
-However, _dropbear_ does seem to have some issues for some users.
-Unfortunately, all the chatter is a little outdated so we will proceed and I will leave little notes at the top of the following sections as needed.
+I was not able to find any issues online, official or otherwise, between `ifupdown` and `netplan.io` so we are safe there.
+There is going to be a small issue with the `SSH Server` services.
+Luckily for you, the reader, I will go through the trial and error of resolving this and share with you the solution below.
+For now, lets focus on first steps.

 ## Installing DietPi

 ### Step 1

 Download the DietPi ISO image and flash it to your MicroSD card.

-You can get the image from [here][dietpidownload].
-I use Balena Etcher to to flash the image which can be downlaoded from [here][balenaetcher].
+* You can get the image from [here][dietpidownload].
+* I use Balena Etcher to flash the image which can be downlaoded from [here][balenaetcher].

-Connect your MicroSD to your PC and flash away!

 > After flashing you can explore the files.
 There are forums and articles that explain how you can edit some files to configure DietPi before installation (i.e. editing the `/DietPi.txt` file).
 I will create another post eventually that dives into this more.
 {: .prompt-tip }